projen/projen/docs/programmatic-api.md

 });
 ```

-This creates a new TypeScript project at `/path/to/mydir` in my file system.
-The
+This script creates a new TypeScript project at `/path/to/mydir` in my file
-`.projenrc.ts` file it generates comes pre-included with options specified,
+system.
+The `.projenrc.ts` file it generates comes pre-included with options
-including complex values for fields that cannot normally be provided through the
+specified, including complex values for fields that cannot normally be provided
-CLI, like `eslintOptions` (because the field requires an object value).
+through the CLI, like `eslintOptions` (because the field requires an object
+value).

 In the above example, the provided option `post: false` was also added to
 disable post-installation steps such as installing NPM dependencies.